-How much is a care home?
+How much do care homes cost?

-The cost of a care home will vary depending on the area you live, the level of care you need, your financial situation, and the individual care home itself.
+The cost of a care home will vary depending on the area you live in, the level of care you need, your financial situation, and the individual care home itself.
 Prices can vary a lot depending on what sort of care home you’re looking for.
 Care is not part of the NHS so is rarely free, unless you have specific health needs or very limited funds.

 Residential homes with newer and more comprehensive facilities will typically have higher costs than more basic care homes.
 Nursing homes will typically have higher fees than non-specialist residential homes because nursing is a higher level of care and therefore costs more.

 Who pays for residential and nursing home care?

 Who pays for residential care will depend entirely upon the person needing the care – what level of care they require and their personal financial situation.
 In some cases the person needing care will be able to afford to pay for all of their care, in some cases they may need financial support.